tunasayin/zebra-http/README.md

 ## TODO

+- Middleware system specific for routes (router).
 - Better request class
-- Router and Middleware system
 - Multi threading (creating a thread for every request - to prevent from slowloris there is going to be a timeout)

 ## License